 Finally, choose OK and restart your browser.
 From now on, Chrome will read and write cache files to the RAM disk.

-I should note that Christian Bonilla believes RAM drives to be infeasible.
-I disagree, but he does make a few good points.
+While Christian Bonilla believes RAM drives to be infeasible , I disagree.
+But he does make a few good points.
 One of the biggest shortcomings is that they can make your computer shut down slower.
 And because they run in the background, older computers might not handle the additional overhead very well.

-We’ve written to death the subject of malware scanners for good reason: most performance problems originate with malignant programs running wild in the background.
+We’ve written to death on the subject of malware scanners for good reason: most performance problems originate with malicious programs running wild in the background.
 Some of the better free malware scanners out there include Malwarebytes, SuperAntiSpyware, and ClamWin.

-Dann Albright wrote about the best free anti-malware clients.
+We have written before about the best free anti-malware clients .
 I recommend it to anyone with a computer slowing down.

-The Windows registry keeps a manifest of settings for Windows and other programs.
-Oftentimes, programs make changes to the registry when installed but when uninstalled fail to remove those changes.
-Over time, thousands upon thousands of registry modifications slow system performance.
-A registry cleaner removes those changes.
 However, in my opinion, registry cleaners cause more problems than they solve.
-While you might see a tiny amount of performance improvement, for the most part, you’re likely to see glitchy OS behavior after running a cleaner.
+While you might see a tiny amount of performance improvement, for the most part, you’re likely to see glitchy OS behavior after running a registry cleaner.

 PDF Reader Replacement: Sumatra PDF

-Even so, I recommend Sumatra to everyone.
-Not only is it open source, it reads comic books (CBZ or CBR files), blocks potentially malignant scripts, and runs on older systems.
+Sumatra PDF Reader is a better alternative to Adobe.
+I recommend Sumatra to everyone.
+Not only is it open source, but it also reads comic books (CBZ or CBR files), blocks potentially malignant scripts, and runs on older systems.

 Music and Video Players: VLC Player

-VLC Player is one of the best — if not the best — media players around.
+VLC Player is one of the three media players ever made.